conet/vertx-tls-reproducer/README.md

 far as I can tell.
 The issue does not happen if:
  * tls is disabled (see the `useSSL` flag)
  * if the max chunk size is reduced bellow 32000
- * if the buffer stream is copied (which must must be avoided because of performance issues - thousands of connections consuming the same data)
+ * if the buffer stream is copied (which must be avoided because of performance issues - thousands of connections consuming the same data)

+### Related issues

+What is happening here could be caused by a netty issue like [this](https://github.com/netty/netty/issues/11792) fixed issue